Have you ever wondered, what is SIBO? This post will explain what SIBO is, the symptoms of SIBO and how to test for SIBO.

 There are two different types of breath tests available for SIBO: Either a lactulose or a glucose breath test.
 Now, there is controversy as to what the best test is as both have their limitations and neither of these tests are completely accurate.
 Unfortunately none of the tests available for SIBO are perfect.
 All have their limitations.
 However, whichever test you and your practitioner choose to do, make sure that it's a 3 hour breath test, and not a one hour test that you choose.
 Also be sure that they check for both hydrogen and methane gases on the results.
 You will want to work with a practitioner familiar with SIBO to help properly interpret your results and get you on an appropriate treatment plan.
 Treating SIBO can be very challenging and relapses are common so finding someone with an expertise in this area is crucial.

 I hope this gives you a better understanding of what SIBO is and how it can impact many different aspects of your health.
-I will be posting more about SIBO as this is an area I am quite interested in.
-I am even writing a SIBO ebook!
-You can learn more about that below.

 - Hydrogen and Methane-Based Breath Testing in Gastrointestinal Disorders: The North American Consensus